-Recent studies~\cite{zhang2024poplar, um2024metis, yan2024hexiscale} have focused on automated planning of parallel strategies by exploring the search space along intra-operator parallelism (e.g., data and tensor parallelism) and inter-operator parallelism (e.g., pipeline parallelism) to achieve load balancing on heterogeneous clusters.
-For example, Metis~\cite{um2024metis} and HexiScale~\cite{yan2024hexiscale} investigate: (1) intra-operator(op) search space, where model or data tensors can be asymmetrically sliced so that heterogeneous accelerators executing the same operator in parallel are each assigned proportionally balanced workloads; and PipePar~\cite{zhang2023pipepar} focus on (2) inter-op search space, where the computation graph can be partitioned into pipeline stages with different workloads so that these stages are mapped onto accelerators with different capabilities, thereby achieving balanced execution across the pipeline.
+To better exploit heterogeneous resources, recent studies~\cite{zhang2024poplar, um2024metis, yan2024hexiscale} have focused on the automated planning of heterogeneous parallel strategies by exploring the search space along intra-operator parallelism (e.g., data and tensor parallelism) and inter-operator parallelism (e.g., pipeline parallelism).
+For example, Metis~\cite{um2024metis} and HexiScale~\cite{yan2024hexiscale} investigate: (1) intra-operator (op) search space, where model or data tensors can be asymmetrically sliced so that heterogeneous accelerators executing the same operator in parallel are each assigned proportionally balanced workloads; and PipePar and Sailor~\cite{zhang2023pipepar} focus on (2) inter-op search space, where the computation graph can be partitioned into pipeline stages with different workloads so that these stages are mapped onto accelerators with different capabilities, thereby achieving balanced execution across the pipeline.
 While these systems achieve higher throughput than directly deploying frameworks originally designed for homogeneous clusters in heterogeneous environments, they still fail to reach the expected utilization (measured as Model FLOP Utilization, MFU) of heterogeneous clusters.
 For instance, as reported by Yan et al.~\cite{yan2024hexiscale}, training LLaMA-2 30B on a heterogeneous cluster yields only 17.1\% and 28.0\% MFU with Metis and HexiScale, respectively.